SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 Businesses and analysts can use these insights to:
 - Understand dominant vehicle configurations
 - Identify niche performance segments
 - Analyze market preferences by vehicle type
-- Support automotive strategy and forecasting decisions

 ---
 ## Role & Contribution